 Hypnotherapy can help highly sensitive children to cope with life

 I’ve seen a few children and teenagers, of late, who would seem to fall under the banner of the highly sensitive child.
-It’s not a very well known or understood term and I believe that this is the reason for a great deal of suffering.
+I’ve also directed some adult clients to the relevant literature, and they have found it illuminating to finally have some answers as to why certain aspects of life can be so difficult.
+It’s not a very well known or understood term or condition and I believe that this is the reason for a great deal of suffering.

-I’ve been using hypnotherapy in Reading, Thame, Oxford, London (Holborn) and Wallingford to help these children to develop a different means of approaching their sensitivities.
-If your child falls under this heading then hypnotherapy could help.
+I’ve been using hypnotherapy in Reading, Thame, Oxford, London (Holborn) and Wallingford to help these highly sensitive children to develop a different means of approaching their sensitivities.
+If your child falls under this heading then hypnotherapy and its allied approaches could help.

 I’m more than used to working with such children.
 Many people on the autistic spectrum have a high sensitivity to sensory stimuli and a good deal of my work with these people lies in helping them to adjust their response to smells, sounds, sights and touch-based sensations which once seemed overwhelming.